 - If you are: immunocompromised, received your primary COVID-19 series, and it’s been more than 2 months since your last COVID-19 vaccine, you are now eligible for an additional booster dose.

 Cook County Department of Public Health is encouraging all suburban Cook County residents to ‘Boost Up’ and give themselves and their loved ones the gift of health this holiday season, by staying up-to-date on vaccinations and boosters, and doing the usual things to keep germs from spreading.

-Get Vaxxed and Boosted
+Get vaccinated and boosted

-Vaccination continues to be our best weapon against COVID.
-Getting vaccinated will protect you and others from severe symptoms or complications from COVID that could lead to missed work or school, lost income or benefit time, hospitalization or death.
+Boost Up to strengthen your body’s immune response against severe symptoms or complications that could lead to missed work or school, lost income or benefit time, hospitalization or death.

 - Pediatricians’ or family physicians’ offices